haywirecoder/homebridge-flobymoen/README.md

 ## TODO:

-* Expose button to start a "Health Check".
+* Expose a button to start a "Health Check".
 * Add ability to excluded devices.
-* Cleanup of cache devices
+* Cleanup of cache devices.
 * Obtain homebridge vertification for module.